factaxd/factaxd/README.md

 - **Tools**: Git, GitHub, Visual Studio Code, Figma, Blender
 - **Other Skills**: Problem-solving, effective communication, project management, teamwork

+## Get in Touch

-** I'm always open to collaborating on exciting projects or just having a chat about game development and frontend technologies.
-Feel free to reach out to me via ismileyarar@gmail.com.
+I'm always open to collaborating on exciting projects or just having a chat about game development and frontend technologies.
+Feel free to reach out to me via [your email] or connect with me on [LinkedIn/Twitter/another social platform].

-** Thanks for visiting my profile!
+Thanks for visiting my profile!
 Let's build something amazing together.